isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 The pass holder will have to take 2 doses of a [PSAR-approved vaccine](https://www.hsa.gov.sg/hsa-psar) in Singapore within 2 months of the negative serology test result.
 Failure to do so may result in the suspension and revocation of the pass holder’s work pass privileges.

-#### 15. My pass holder has an approval to enter Singapore.
-However, Ministry of Manpower (MOM) informed me that his/her entry will have to be delayed.
-I understand MOM will email me when to bring him/her in.
-Does he/she need to be fully vaccinated before arrival?

-No, the pass holder does not need to be vaccinated before arrival.
-The vaccination requirement only applies to pass holders who obtained entry approvals **from 10 Aug 2021**.

-MOM will email you to exempt your pass holder from the vaccination requirement.

 <a href="#top">Click here to return to the top.</a>